justinsimmons/sqlmap/README.md

 }
 ```

 Use sqlmap inline with your params to avoid boilerplate code.
+Super useful for CRUD operations where you need to map a request to your datastores representation.

 ```golang
 func main() {